Hyperight

 8. Embedding Data & AI Strategy within Business Strategy

-The strategy for data and artificial intelligence should be seamlessly integrated into the overall business strategy, underscoring its key role in driving business growth and innovation.
-The design of data and AI operating models should be geared towards fostering collaborative governance, ensuring that all stakeholders have a voice in decision-making processes.
+The strategy for data and AI should be seamlessly integrated into the overall business strategy.
+This strategy is the key role in driving business growth and innovation.
+The design of data and AI operating models should be geared towards fostering collaborative governance, ensuring that all stakeholders have a voice in decision-making.

 Moreover, effectively managing expectations requires a realistic perspective on data and AI capabilities.
 Establish partnerships with reputable data and AI solutions providers and promote a culture of experimentation.
 This fosters innovative approaches and continuous strategy refinement, ensuring a balanced and pragmatic implementation of Data & AI strategies.